-The Connecting Communities Art in Public Spaces program creates collaborative public art that empowers Sheboygan communities.
-It develops interaction through the creation of art in public spaces to reconnect people with their own creativity, while working together to build a cultural identity that facilitates positive change.
+The Connecting Communities Art in Public Spaces program generates a creative exchange between artists and the Sheboygan community.
+It develops interaction through the creation of new works of public art and connects people with their own creativity, while enabling a diverse public to build a cultural identity that facilitates positive change.

 Artist MARY ANNE KLUTH

 Alleyway next to the Weill Center